 If you don’t have wood chunks, you can always use wood chips in smoking ribs.
 Here are some of the best wood chips to use when you do that:

 - Hickory – is a popular wood for smoking ribs and is excellent when paired with other wood chips.

 - Mesquite – is also the choice of wood for smoking ribs.
-This give out a milder smoky taste compared to hickory that you will surely love.
-However it can also be bitter so it is best to use it with other lighter woods.
+This gives out a milder smoky taste compared to hickory that you will surely love.
+However, it can also be bitter, so it is best to use it with other lighter woods.

-- Apple, Cherry, Pecan and Maple – are types of light wood that emits a sweet and mild flavor that is perfect for smoking ribs.
+- Apple, Cherry, Pecan, and Maple are light wood types that emit a sweet and mild flavor perfect for smoking ribs.

-Now that you know what the best wood for smoking ribs and meats are, go ahead and pick your choice.
-Always be open to experimentation as combining two kinds of wood can create something unique and wonderful taste for the meats you are cooking.
+Now that you know what the best wood for smoking ribs and meats is go ahead and pick your choice.
+Always be open to experimentation as combining two kinds of wood can create something unique and an excellent taste for the meats you are cooking.
 Check also the availability of the wood you would like to use around your area.
-This way you know where to get them and you don’t run out of stock.
-Happy cooking and enjoy those ribs!
+This way, you know where to get them, and you don’t run out of stock.
+Happy cooking, and enjoy those ribs!